rizyanaptr/IBM-DataScience/Resources/README.md

-This folder contains resources of all courses from IBM Data Science Professional Certificate on Coursera.
+This folder contains resources from all the courses in the IBM Data Science Professional Certificate on Coursera.